nikhilmenon2/aptbnb/README.md

 ## About The Project

-A full stack application that draws inspiration from New York Times Cooking and Netflix.
+A full stack application that draws inspiration from Airbnb.

-As more and more people are learning to be more experimental in their culinary prowess, there should be a website that is dedicated to those who are just starting out to learn.
-Users can look at recipes, read and leave reviews, as well as favoriting what they love to make, for easier access to them!
+As more and more people are looking towards freeing themselves from pricey short term leases, AptBnb steps in to fill that void.
+With this service users, are able to book their vacation or corporate stays at reasoanable prices at top tier destination apartments.

 <br><br/>